mnoergaard/petprep_dev/README.rst

 PETPrep also extracts regional time-activity curves as tabular files with frame timings and uptake values.
 These tables can be fed directly into pharmacokinetic modeling tools such as kinfitr_ or PMOD_ to estimate tracer kinetics or compute binding estimates.
+Kinetic modeling can be invoked directly from PETPrep using the ``--model`` command-line option when matching blood data are present.

 More information and documentation can be found at https://petprep.readthedocs.io/